selenophile1805/selenophile1805/README.md

 # I'm **Chetan Dongare**

 # 💼 Software Developer Intern at [Findability Sciences](https://www.findability.ai/en)
 a passionate **Software Developer** and **Tech Explorer** always on the lookout for innovative solutions and exciting challenges.
 I love diving into code, experimenting with new technologies, and building impactful projects that push the boundaries of what's possible.

 💡 **"Code.
 Create.
 Conquer."**

 ---
+# If you want to check out my projects/repositories, you can go directly down below 👇.

+---